adamgarza/adamgarza.github.io/index.md

 Jul 19, 2018    | [All partner logos have been replaced with high quality images (#183)](https://github.com/census-instrumentation/opencensus-website/commit/dfa74dcdf237d31f9a31ab3ee01e48601072e42c) |

-### Centralized Migration Commits | authored by Adam Garza found [Here.](https://github.com/census-instrumentation/opencensus-website/commits?author=adamgarza)
+### Centralized Migration Commits | authored by Adam Garza found [Here](https://github.com/census-instrumentation/opencensus-website/commits?author=adamgarza)
 <br />

 ---
 <br />

 <a id="zpages"></a>
-## 2. Develope OpenCensus Zpages UI
+## 2. Develop OpenCensus Zpages UI

 ### What are Zpages?
 In OpenCensus, zpages implements a collection of HTML pages that display RPC stats and trace data.
 My task was to standardize the look and feel of the multiple zpages.